amfoss/presense/README.md

-# NPAT
+# Natalie (NAT for short)
-NPAT or Near Pi Attendance tracker is a script that utilises.
-ESP32 capabilies in sniffing network probes from nearby devices!
+NAT is a Nearby Attendance Tracker script that utilises ESP32 capabilies in sniffing network probes from nearby devices!